Coend Optics for Quantum Combs: Introduction

 The first construction, which we define in Subsection \ref{subsec:extensionalcombs}, $\comb:\Sym\Mon\Cat\to \Sym\Mon\Cat$, quotients combs by their extensional behaviour: two combs are equal when they produce the same output on all first-order inputs.
 In other words this identifies two combs when they appear to be the same when probed with all first order processes $\lambda$:

-This equivalence relation has been discussed before \cite{coecke_resources} although our category of combs is distinct from that developed there: the objects of their category being different than those studied in this document.
+This equivalence relation has been discussed before \cite{coecke_resources} \footnote{we note that our category of combs is distinct from that developed there: the objects of their category being different than those studied in this document} and is perhaps the one that would be most immediate to those studying quantum theory.

 The second construction, which we review in Subsection \ref{subsec:optics}, is that of the category of coend optics, $\optic:\Sym\Mon\Cat\to\Sym\Mon\Cat$ (which we shall henceforth just call optics) \cite{clarke_profunctor,riley_optics,roman_optics,pastro_street}.
 Optics are used to encompass bidirectional data accessors familiar to the computer science community such as lenses, prisms and grates, amongst many others.
 Their usage to model combs and more general ``circuits with holes'' has been described in \cite{roman_coend,roman_comb}.
 In contrast to the previous construction this quotients the combs by their intensional behaviour, allowing first-order maps to slide along the shared environment connecting the two factors together: